lino-framework/book/docs/dev/tables.rst

    model.
 That's a fundamental difference from Django's concept of the `ModelAdmin` class and `Model._meta` options.

-To be honest there are also :doc:`virtual tables <vtables>` which have no model at all because they get their rows from somewhere else than the database, but we can ignore them for now.

 Much information about your table is automatically extracted from the
 model: the **columns** correspond to the *fields* of your database model.
 The **header** of every column is the `verbose_name` of its